-It seems likely that teachers over-estimated the peer standing of children in the domineering group because these children displayed more well-controlled behavior in the classroom, were less oppositional with adults, and were better students.
-Teachers may not observe the aggression that is exhibited in peer contexts, such as on the playground or during lunch.
-Children in this profile class fit the description of "effective" aggressors who are able to use aggression to dominate peers and attain their social goals despite eliciting dislike (Farmer et al., 2012).
-Hence, evidence of their rejection by peers is likely to be more nuanced and covert than the direct victimization experienced by children in the multi-problem profile class (Farmer et al., 2012).
+It seems likely that teachers overestimated the peer standing of children in the domineering group because these children displayed more well-controlled behavior in the classroom, were less oppositional with adults, and were better students.
+Our findings are consistent with findings in older students in which positive aspects of students overshadow their aggressive behavior (Dawes et al., 2017).
+In addition, teachers may not observe the aggression that is exhibited in peer contexts, such as on the playground or during lunch.
+Children in this profile class fit the description of "effective" aggressors who can use aggression to dominate peers and attain their social goals despite eliciting dislike (Farmer et al., 2012).
+Hence, evidence of their rejection by peers is likely to be more nuanced and covert than the direct victimization experienced by children in the multiproblem profile class (Farmer et al., 2012).

-Given the more positive teacher ratings given to children in the domineering profile class, these children are likely to be under-identified for Tier 2 intervention, despite the negative ratings they receive from peers.
+Given the more positive teacher ratings given to children in the domineering profile class, these children are likely to be underidentified for Tier 2 intervention, despite the negative ratings they receive from peers.
 In their longitudinal study, Clemans and colleagues (2014) found that peer ratings of aggression were stronger predictors than teacher ratings of subsequent adolescent antisocial behavior, suggesting that the social hostility and peer aggression displayed by these students in their peer interactions and their corresponding peer rejection warrant attention despite their reduced level of classroom behavior problems.

-Teacher-Peer Perceptions of Children in the Internalizing-dysregulated Profile Class
+Teacher-Peer Perceptions of Children in the Internalizing-Dysregulated Profile Class

-Prior studies using cluster analysis have sometimes identified a subgroup of rejected children who are characterized by elevated social withdrawal (French, 1988) but this group is often small and poorly defined (Cillessen et al., 1992) or fails to emerge as a clear subgroup (Haselager et al., 2002).
+Prior studies using cluster analysis have sometimes identified a subgroup of rejected children who are characterized by elevated social withdrawal (French, 1988), but this group is often small and poorly defined (Cillessen et al., 1992) or fails to emerge as a clear subgroup (Haselager et al., 2002).
 In the present study, a profile characterized by elevated internalizing problems (teacher ratings) and social withdrawal (peer nominations) included 26% of the rejected sample.
 Importantly, children in this profile class demonstrated significant deficits in prosocial skills reported by teachers and peers, and difficulties with self-control and focused attention, reflected in moderately elevated externalizing problems, poor learning engagement, and below average academic performance.
 This profile is consistent with research suggesting that shyness or social withdrawal alone rarely elicits peer dislike, whereas social disengagement combined with impulsive, insensitive, and intrusive social behavior is likely to do so (Pope & Bierman, 1999).
 Teachers were aware of the significant peer difficulties experienced by these children, suggesting this group of children would be identified for Tier 2 intervention by teachers.
-Whereas girls were less likely than boys to be in the profile classes characterized by overt aggression (e.g., the domineering and multi-problem profiles, 17% and 28% girls respectively), girls were more likely to be in this internalizing-dysregulated profile (41% girls) and the teacher-preferred profile (48% girls).
-This pattern of findings is consistent with prior research findings in which boys' aggression more often involves more emotionally dysregulated, moody, and oppositional behavior (McEachern & Snyder, 2012).
+Whereas girls were less likely than boys to be in the profile classes characterized by overt aggression (e.g., the domineering and multiproblem profiles, 17% and 28% girls, respectively), girls were more likely to be in this internalizing-dysregulated profile (41% girls) and the teacherpreferred profile (48% girls).
+This pattern of findings is consistent with prior research findings in which boys? aggression more often involves overt physical and verbal fighting, whereas girls' aggression more often involves more emotionally dysregulated, moody, and oppositional behavior (McEachern & Snyder, 2012).